lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

    touch ~/.local/share/file-manager/actions/open_in_terminal.desktop

 to create the file.
-To edit thsi file run
+To edit this file run

 .. code::